WaggishSaucer62/R53-CANBUS-datamanager/README.md

  - MCP2515 CAN transciever
  - 240x320 2.8" SPI TFT LCD Touch screen with ILI9341 driver and built in SD card reader
  - 12v to 5v buck converter if required
- - PCB has a port for an ARGB strip, but the codebase does not yet do anything with it.
+ - PCB has a port for an ARGB strip, I will use a WS2812B controlled one, but the codebase does not yet use it.
  - Main PCB

 ### Cable to connect to car